aleshaleksey/libazdice/README.md

 -Building of a probability distribution from multiple rolls of a DiceBag.

+-A basic api to extern for use with C or C++.
+(NB!
+Destructors needed!)

 __TODO__

--Sensible API for use.

--An api to extern for use with C or C++.
+-Improve C/C++ api & write destructors.

--Implementation of `Display` for the externed types.
+-Implementation of `Display` for the pub types.

+-Improve documentation.

 __Other__
-The testing is currently incomplete, so if someone finds a bug, or thinks of an essential dice roller feature that's been overlooked, please make a comment (or something)!
+The testing ~~is currently incomplete~~ could be more extensive, so if someone finds a bug, or thinks of an essential dice roller feature that's been overlooked, please make a comment (or something)!

+__Compiling__

+Can be compiled sensibly with `cargo build --release` for both `rlib` and `cdylib` targets.
+A "small" (read: stripped) version can be compiled with `cargo small-release` (not recommended, unless it is).